Natural Yogurt: The Most Unique Topical Treatment For Acne

 Yogurt increases skin hydration and moisture

 …which brings us to yogurt.
 Natural yogurt is the most famous biolive food sold widely today.
-It’s also popular as a topical treatment in Indian Ayuvedic medicine and the homemade recipes of the acne underground.
+It’s also popular in the homemade recipes of the acne underground.

-The specific strains of bacteria in yogurt are Streptococcus thermophilus and Lactobacillus bulgaricus.
-Both are lactic acid producing bacteria; they consume the lactose sugars in milk and churn out lactic acid in its place.
-These strains give yogurt its signature taste, since using different strains creates different dairy products such as fermented cheese.
+The specific strains of bacteria in most yogurt are Streptococcus thermophilus and Lactobacillus bulgaricus.
+Both strains consume the lactose sugars in milk and churn out lactic acid in its place, thus providing the signature taste of yoghurt.

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!

-The greatness of yogurt for your skin lies within streptococcus thermophilus.
-This strain is a non-mobile fermentative bacteria.
-It’s a member of the feared streptococcus family, but completely safe, unlike the disease-causing Streptococcus pneumoniae.
-Streptococcus thermophilus is not indigenous to human skin, but is excellent once it arrives there.
+Of the two, it’s Streptococcus thermophilus which holds all the skin promise.
+This is a member of the feared streptococcus family, but completely safe, unlike the disease-causing Streptococcus pneumoniae.
+Streptococcus thermophilus is not indigenous to human skin, but has excellent powers once it arrives there.
 In this study, scientists applied a cream containing high amounts of streptococcus thermophilus to human skin.

 After 14 days, the bacteria group enjoyed a significant increase in skin hydration.
 In the placebo group, nothing changed.